hanjinda/timan.Medical_Diagnosis/README.md

-# X Search -- Medical Diagnosis System in PHP, MySQL, Java
+# X Search -- An Intelligent Medical Diagnosis System using PHP, MySQL, Java
 Please visit our [web page][MDXSearch-website] for information and tutorials about MD XSearch Project!

 # Intro